aascedu/manifesto/README.md

 ## process

-the process of writting and deploying this website is, which reflects the content of the latter, illustrates efficacity and simplicity, which are principles I esteem highly.
+the process of writting and deploying this website reflects the content of the latter, efficacity and simplicity, which are principles I esteem highly.

 #### architecture